ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 * Attestation

 The term "attestation" refers to the process of one peer in a communication (known as an "attester") generating attestation evidence, and providing that to a communication peer -- the "relying party", who may request verification of the supplied evidence from a "verifier". {{!RFC9334}} describes evidence and some of the different communication patterns.
 Attestation in WIMSE is intentionally defined quite broadly, as it may be implemented in several ways that, while aligned with the definitions and architectures described in {{!RFC9334}}, and here, do not rely on any specific implementation, or any specific communication protocol.
+[SPIRE](https://spiffe.io/docs/latest/spire-about/spire-concepts/) provides an example outside of the RATS protocol work where attestation processes result in credentials being provisioned both to workloads, and the nodes that host them.

 * Workload Identity Credential